The information age

 Moore’s Law captures the fact that successive generations of semiconductors are faster and better.
 The economics of semiconductors begins with the closely related observation that memory and logic chips have become cheaper at a truly staggering rate.

 To assess the impact of IT on productivity growth, it is essential to have price indexes that separate the change in the performance of IT equipment from the change in the price for a given level of performance.
-Accurate and timely computer prices have been part of the U.S. National Income and Product Accounts (NIPA) since 1985, but important information gaps remain in the prices of software, telecommunications equipment and other high-tech capital goods.
+Precise and up-to-date computer prices have been part of the U.S. National Income and Product Accounts (NIPA) since 1985, but significant intelligence gaps remain in the costs of software, telecommunications equipment and other high-tech products and goods.

 Figure 1 gives semiconductor price indexes employed in the U.S. national accounts since 1996.
 These are divided between memory chips and logic chips.